johnamcruz/trading-buy-sell-apis/README.md

 4. **(Optional) Configure environment variables**

    If the project uses environment variables (noted via `process.env` in code), create a `.env` file in the root directory and set any required keys.
-   *Note: This specific project doesn't appear to use any environment variables as of now.*

 ---